API Info

 Webhook requests contain the relevant information on the body of the HTTP request.

-There are three types of messages you can expect to receive:
+There are several types of messages you can expect to receive:

 In general, upon successful receiving of these messages, it’s expected that your app responds with a 200 HTTP status code (OK).